dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 transmission accelerates and it becomes harder to discern what we should believe and what we should examine further.

-And as development of technology only expands more rapidly, this kinds of sociological changes will only become more commonplace.
+And as development of technology only expands more rapidly, this kind of sociological changes will only become more commonplace.
 This is why it is urgent that we foster the kind of culture around the world that is prepared to adapt.
 It's also important to ensure that everyone